 The first few minutes of ADR1FT, once you're past an essential controls tutorial, are both awesome and terrifying.
-You're alone, more than 400 kilometres above sea level, attached to what's left of a space station, of the Northstar IV, by a rope wrapped around your ankle.
-You, as Commander Alex Oshima, untie it, carefully, and pull yourself towards a jagged chunk of what used to be your safety from this vacuum, your home away from home spinning once around the world every hour and a half.
+You're alone, more than 250 miles above sea level, attached to what's left of a space station, the Northstar IV, by a rope wrapped around your ankle.
+You, as Commander Alex Oshima, carefully untie it and pull yourself toward a jagged chunk of what used to be your safety from this vacuum, your home away from home spinning once around the world every hour and a half.
 All around you is chaos and beauty.

 To look at preview footage of ADR1FT is to be immediately captivated by its visuals, its massive scale, and the affecting nothingness that exists so few miles above where we lead our lives.
-And to play the game in VR – I take a spin using Oculus Rift, which ADR1FT is a launch title for – is to become even more consumed by its stunning aesthetics, assuming you can stomach the zero-G manoeuvring.
+And to play the game in VR—I take a spin using Oculus Rift, which ADR1FT is a launch title for—is to become even more consumed by its stunning aesthetics, assuming you can stomach the zero-G maneuvering.
 This is an incredibly immersive VR achievement, and spending just five minutes with it will make the room around you give way to a blanket of stars, and your legs turn to jelly.

 Article continues after the video below

-"We always wanted to make VR, from the beginning, but we didn't want to abandon everyone else," Adam says – while ADR1FT works wonderfully in VR, it's every bit as captivating as a 2D experience playing out on a regular monitor or TV.
+"We always wanted to make VR, from the beginning, but we didn't want to abandon everyone else," Orth says—while ADR1FT works wonderfully in VR, it's every bit as captivating as a 2D experience playing out on a regular monitor or TV.
 Which is fortunate, given this is how most will play it.
-"We really wanted to give people options – you can play it on PC, through the Oculus Rift, or on your PlayStation or Xbox.
+"We really wanted to give people options—you can play it on PC, through the Oculus Rift, or on your PlayStation or Xbox.
 We want the game in everyone's hands, but VR is definitely special."

-Adam's a believer in the potential of VR to change much more than how we play video games – and ADR1FT is very much a complete game, so far from the tech demos previously used to showcase VR's potential.
+Orth's a believer in the potential of VR to change much more than how we play video games—and ADR1FT is very much a complete game, so far from the tech demos previously used to showcase VR's potential.
 "It's so compelling to go to work, every day," he tells me, visibly lighting up at the topic.
 "Everything that we've done for decades, that we've become accustomed to and take for granted, in video games, is new again.
 The simple act of opening a door, you have to rethink that, from every angle.
 And it's super fun.
 It's like starting over, almost.
-We hit this refresh button, but with decades of experience behind us, so we're not dumb newbies at the beginning of something.
+We hit this refresh button, but with decades of experience behind us, so we're not dumb newbies at the beginning of something."